the-human-who-codes/CureCloud/README.md

 ## **Access & Contributions**

-CureCloud is a private project.
-Access is restricted to authorized contributors only.
-If you need access or wish to contribute, please contact the project maintainer.
+CureCloud is an open-source project.
+Contributions are welcome!
+If you would like to contribute, please follow the [contribution guidelines](CONTRIBUTING.md).

+For major changes, please open an issue first to discuss your proposed updates.

 ## **Deployment**